Trip Introduction: 2 Days Chitwan Safari Package – 1 Night/2 Days.

 The park is especially well-known for its lush woods, grasslands, and wetlands, which provide a unique home for many plant and animal species.
 The Rapti, Reu, and Narayani rivers surround it, providing an important source of water for animals and supporting a varied diversity of aquatic species.

-Talking about people and culture living, the Tharu people also known as the indigenous inhabitants of Chitwan.
-For centuries, the Tharu people, have lived in harmony with the wildlife and woods of national park.
-Their unique culture, customs, and way of life have been influenced by their strong interaction with environment, and they continue to play a vital part in conservation efforts within the park.
+Talking about people and culture living, the Tharu people are also known as the indigenous inhabitants of Chitwan.
+For centuries, the Tharu people, have lived in harmony with the wildlife and woods of the national park.
+Their unique culture, customs, and way of life have been influenced by their strong interaction with the environment, and they continue to play a vital part in conservation efforts within the park.

-Overall, the 2 Day Chitwan Jungle Safari is a must-do excursion for anybody visiting Nepal looking for unique and amazing adventure in one of the world's most biodiversity areas.
+Overall, the 2 Day Chitwan Jungle Safari is a must-do excursion for anybody visiting Nepal looking for a unique and amazing adventure in one of the world's most biodiversity areas.

 Chitwan National Park.